 Tarra Grammenos, M.S., SC:L, NIC Advanced

 Tarra holds a Master's Degree in Criminal Justice, Graduate Certificate in Legal Interpreting, Bachelor's Degree in Psychology of Deviance, and Associate's Degree in ASL/English Interpreting.
-She's been heavily involved with MRID for over 10 years.
+She's been heavily involved with MRID for almost 15 years.
 She loves planning events and has served multiple times as the Camp ASL, Spring, and Fall Conference Chair.
-She also was awarded Region III's "Community Interpreter Award" in 2018 and MRID's "Member of the Year Award" in 2016.
+She was also awarded Region III's "Community Interpreter Award" in 2018 and MRID's "Member of the Year Award" in 2016.
+She also travels the country presenting workshops, specifically on the topic of suicide, as she’s a sibling survivor of suicide.
+Tarra is in her third year as President of MRID and thoroughly enjoys it.
 She lives in Bloomington with her fiance, his teenage son, and their adorable chihuahua, Junior.

-Seeing the value in this organization, Sydney has actively served the MRID since 2012 in various roles such as Freelance Committee Member, MRID Update Editor, Change Team Member, Metro Rep on the Board of Directors (2014-2015, 2018) and now as Operations Director on the board.
-She is currently pursuing a master’s degree in Strategic Leadership and works full-time as an instructor of interpreting at North Central University.
-She’s looking forward to post-graduation when she’ll have more time to do jigsaw puzzles or go on snowmobile, motorcycle, or boating adventures with her husband.
+Seeing the value in this organization, Sydney has actively served the MRID since 2012 in various roles such as Freelance Committee Member, MRID Update Editor, Change Team Member, Metro Rep (2014-2015, 2018), and now as Operations Director on the board.
+She is nationally certified by the RID and holds a master’s degree in Strategic Leadership.
+Sydney has been freelance interpreting since 2012 and currently works full-time as an Assistant Professor of ASL Interpreting at North Central University.
+When not working, she enjoys jigsaw puzzles and going on snowmobile, motorcycle, or camping adventures with her husband.

-Nic ZapkoNic is currently the night and weekend Assistant Director at the Saint Paul Sorenson center.
+Nic ZapkoNic works as the Interpreting Education & Professional Development, Distance Learning Program Manager at Sorenson Communications.
 She has a passion for her work whether it's as a mentor, actor, presenter, board member, or collaborator.
 She has provided ASL language mentoring, tutoring, workshops and ASL consulting services for several organizations and theaters.
-Nic has been involved with MRID in the past, and re-joined the board January 2018 as Member at Large.
-She was also a member of the Change Team that restructured the board positions, and now serves as the Communications Director.
+Nic served on the MRID board in 2010, and re-joined in 2018 as Member at Large.
+She was a member of the Change Team that restructured the board positions, served as the Communications Director, and is now the Programs Director in her third year on the board.
 When she's not working or volunteering, she enjoys spending time in front of a campfire or out camping with her family.

 Katelyn Wells, NIC

-Katelyn graduated from St. Catherine's interpreting program in 2009.
-She first got involved with MRID in late 2015 as a member of the Transition Team ad hoc committee, and then was elected treasurer starting in 2018.
-This past year, Katelyn worked on the Change Team as well as serving on the Board of Directors.
-She is excited to continue into the position of Financial Director and to see what this year has in store for our organization!
+Katelyn graduated from St. Catherine University’s interpreting program in 2009.
+She first got involved with MRID in 2015 as a member of the Transition Team ad hoc committee, and then was elected treasurer starting in 2018.
+Katelyn also worked on the Change Team and is currently in her third year on the board.
 Outside of work and volunteering, Katelyn spends her time with her husband and 2 children, reading, or playing board games with friends.

 Michelle Remer, Ed: K-12